chbandeira/family-budget-angular/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Build for production

+`ng build --configuration production --base-href="http://10.0.0.8/"` change IP with your domain or local IP.

 ## Running unit tests